Or Application Form to be returned to Student Services

 - Visual Narratives

-Timetables of study and assessment calendars will be available in course handbooks, provided following enrolment.
-HND Photography students typically partake in classroom-based work two days a week.
+Timetables of HNC study and assessment calendars will be available in course handbooks, provided following enrolment.
+HNC Photography students typically partake in classroom-based work one day a week.
 Class groups are expected to contain around 10-12 students, mixed of those studying both the HNC and HND in Photography.

-The programme's specification with further information about how the course is assessed and put together can be found here.
+The programme's specification with further information about how the course is assessed and put together can be found on the Pearson website here.

 If you are aged 19 or over: